| This forum is proudly powered by Scientific Linux 6 | SL website Download SL Help Search Members |

 Of course you're right, I'm talking about packages that are FOSS.

-I'm so used to explaining GPL that it comes automatically to mind when mentioning any kind of free software (sorry RMS) ![]() But I've updated my sig so no more slip of the -------------------- What is SL? - Forum Rules - Info on 3rd Party Repos - How to post images - How to post large text / config files
+I'm so used to explaining GPL that it comes automatically to mind when mentioning any kind of free software (sorry RMS) ![]() But I've updated my sig so no more slip of the -------------------- "Sometimes the best helping hand you can give is a good, firm push."

 |